flux-framework/dyad/DOCUMENTATION.md

 dyad.finalize()
 ```

-## AI Integration

-The DYAD App includes integration with Ollama for running local AI models:

-### CLI Interface
-The `ollama_cli.py` script provides a command-line interface for interacting with Ollama models:
-- Supports models like `phi3`, `llama3.2`, `deepseek-coder`, and `codellama`
-- Allows users to select a model and enter a prompt
-- Displays the model's response

-### GUI Interface
-The `ollama_gui.py` script provides a graphical interface for interacting with Ollama models:
-- Tkinter-based GUI with model selection dropdown
-- Prompt entry field
-- Output text area for model responses
-- Asynchronous model execution to keep the UI responsive

 ## Dependencies

 - FLUX framework
 - Python 3.x
-- Ollama (for AI model integration)
 - Various C libraries for the core components

 ## License